 My current sculptural work examines the conflict of the societal structure in capitalist America and the denial of our connection to the natural world.
 I display the conflict through human anatomical forms by placing them in a new environment.
 My artwork is intended to represent the aftermath of modern capitalist thought and theories.
 I illustrate my anxieties and fears of what industrial and capitalist governments do to the world in which we live, through irony and social commentary.
 I specifically am disturbed by animal cruelty, gender roles, consumerism, the destruction of natural resources, along with the controlling nature that a capitalist government creates.
 I draw my inspiration from social issues, medical illustrations, the works of Sue Coe, James Ensor, and Hannah Hoch.
 I feel a spiritual connection to clay and the traditional process of creating artwork with clay.
 With clay I can represent the forms of my ideas three-dimensionally, which brings my work to the viewers attention in which pushes my work to a new level of social commentary.

-Geneva Night Out at Geneva Night Out, Geneva, NY
+Art Walk, Geneva Night Out, Geneva Night Out - Geneva, NY

-Nazareth College Undergrad Art Show at Nazareth College Arts Center, Rochester, NY
+Group, Nazareth College Undergrad Art Show, Nazareth College Arts Center - Rochester, NY

-Emerging Artists at Cornhill Arts Festival , Rochester, NY
+Festival, Emerging Artists, Cornhill Arts Festival - Rochester, NY

-Nazareth College Undergraduate Show at Nazareth Arts Center, Rochester, NY
+Group, Nazareth College Undergraduate Show, Nazareth Arts Center - Rochester, NY

-FLCC Student Show at William-Insalaco Gallery 34, Canandaigua, NY
+Group, FLCC Student Show, William-Insalaco Gallery 34 - Canandaigua, NY